quist00/python-humanities-lesson/episodes/merging-data.md

 print(gender_df.head())
 print(ethicity_df.head())
 ```
 They both have *term* and *year* columns that contain duplication.
 However, we could combine these colums into a composite key that would be unique for each dataframe.
-We will also strip away any potentialleading
+We will also strip away any potential leading
  or trailing whitespace as a precaution.